 The legal reserves consist of first and second reserves, appropriated in accordance with the Turkish Commercial Code ("TCC").
 The TCC stipulates that the first legal reserve is appropriated out of statutory profits at the rate of 5% per annum, until the total reserve reaches 20% of the Company's paidin share capital.
 The second legal reserve is appropriated at the rate of 10% per annum of all cash distributions in excess of 5% of the paid-in share capital.
 Under the TCC, the legal reserves can only be used to offset losses and are not available for any other usage unless they exceed 50% of paid-in share capital.
+Legal reserves are not allowed to be distributed in accordance with TCC regulations.

-In accordance with the Law No. 5228 on "Amending Certain Tax Laws" published in the Official Gazette dated July 31, 2004 and numbered 25539, it has become possible for costs arising from inflation differences of equity items occurring during the first adjustment of financial statements according to inflation and monitored in "Retained earnings/losses" to be offsetted with accumulated losses occurring as a result of the adjustment or to be added to the capital by corporate tax payers; and these transactions are not considered as profit distribution.
+In accordance with the Law No. 5228 on "Amending Certain Tax Laws" published in the Official Gazette dated July 31, 2004 and numbered 25539, it has become possible for costs arising from inflation differences of equity items occurring during the first adjustment of financial statements according to inflation and monitored in "Retained earnings/losses" to be offset with accumulated losses occurring as a result of the adjustment or to be added to the capital by corporate tax payers; and these transactions are not considered as profit distribution.